 Find and follow the natural parting of your hair.
 Use a comb or brush to separate so when you come to drying you aren’t forcing your hair to go in an unnatural direction.

-A secret from GQ is that a combination of dry shampoo and wax/paste can be a secret to getting an elevated look.
+A secret from GQ is that a combination of dry shampoo and wax/paste that can help to create an elevated look.
 In addition we would advise experimenting with products like salt sprays.
 Apply the spray when the hair is damp, and when blow dried it adds strength to most styles.

 When the style is looking as intended, then some additional hairspray is a must for combating daily life.
 A small spray is just going to add a layer of protection to stop the hair drooping or going flat.